Credit Card Consolidation

 The term “credit card consolidation” sounds like a solution to all your credit card problems.
 But what exactly does it mean.
 It can refer to many different products or services.
 If a friend mentioned they consolidated their cards into one monthly payment, it remains unclear what they did.
 But they likely did one of the two things: obtained a loan or enrolled onto some sort of debt program.

 Let’s say you have 4 credit cards carrying a balance of $10,000 on each of them.
-And your average APR is 21%.
+And your average APR sits at 21%.
 Consolidating your credit cards intrigues you.
 But it also scares you to try something you don't understand.
 So let’s explain how these four different options can help you.

 Debt Consolidation Loan